opain/TWAS-GSEA/README.md

 ## Help

-This script was written by Dr Oliver Pain under the supervision of Dr Richard Anney whilst at the MRC Centre for Neuropsychiatric Genetics and Genomics, Cardiff University.

-If you have any questions or comments use the [google group](https://groups.google.com/forum/#!forum/twas-related-r-scripts).
+If you have any questions or comments use the [google group](https://groups.google.com/forum/#!forum/twas-related-r-scripts), or email oliver.pain@kcl.ac.uk.